dfinity/motoko/doc/md/writing-motoko/async-star.md

 await* computation;
 ```

-claps twice.

 :::danger

 You should use `async*`/`await*` star with care.
-An ordinary `await` is a commit point in Motoko: all your state changes will be committed at the `await`, before suspension.
+An ordinary `await` is a commit point in Motoko: all your state changes will be committed at the `await` before suspension.
 An `await*`, on the other hand, is not a commit point (since its body may not await at all, or commit at some indefinite point).
-This means that traps within the awaited computation,  may roll back the state of the actor to the last commit point *before* the `await*`, not to the state at the `await*` itself.
+This means that traps within the awaited computation may roll back the state of the actor to the last commit point *before* the `await*`, not to the state at the `await*` itself.

 :::